Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

 Some of the containers can be provided through a module that is user-installable with EasyBuild.
-That module sets the `SINGULARITY_BIND` environment variable to ensure proper bindings (as they need, e.g., the libfabric library from the system and the proper "CXI provider" for libfabric to connect to the Slingshot interconnect).
+That module sets the `SINGULARITY_BIND` environment variable to ensure proper bindings (as some need, e.g., the libfabric library from the system and the proper "CXI provider" for libfabric to connect to the Slingshot interconnect).
 The module will also provide an environment variable to refer to the container (name with full path) to make it easy to refer to the container in job scripts.
 Some of the modules also provide some scripts that may make using the containers easier in some standard scenarios.